japila-books/spark-sql-internals/docs/spark-sql-SparkPlan-Partitioning.md

 | Input `numPartitions`
 a| [[HashPartitioning]]

-* link:spark-sql-Distribution-UnspecifiedDistribution.adoc[UnspecifiedDistribution]
+* spark-sql-Distribution-UnspecifiedDistribution.md[UnspecifiedDistribution]

-* link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution] with all the hashing link:expressions/Expression.md[expressions] included in `clustering` expressions
+* spark-sql-Distribution-ClusteredDistribution.md[ClusteredDistribution] with all the hashing expressions/Expression.md[expressions] included in `clustering` expressions

 a| `PartitioningCollection`